 One of the factors that impact Stranger Things age rating is how often people smoke cigarettes.
 Almost more unbelievable than the existence of the Mindflayer monster is the fact that Chief of Police John Hopper is seen smoking cigarettes — a lot.
 Smoking today is off-limits in most public places, and on-screen depictions in contemporary films are likewise frowned upon.
 Today’s generation has never been asked “Smoking or Non?” when being seated at a restaurant, so they probably don’t understand what a big deal it is to see someone smoking so openly in a TV show.

 Smoking may not be in vogue like it used to be, but there’s something else kids do understand — vaping.
 Use of e-cigarettes has skyrocketed among America’s youth, and it’s a rising public health concern.
 Ask them what they’ve experienced at school and with friends, and what they think of vaping.

 At Bark, we know that parenting the first generation of digital natives is challenging and vastly different from our own experiences as children — whether we grew up in the 80s or 90s.
 Fortunately, you’re not alone on this journey.
 Bark’s award-winning service helps keep kids safe online and in real life by monitoring texts, email, chat, YouTube, and 24+ social media platforms for signs of cyberbullying, adult content, suicidal ideation, and more.
-Sign up today for a free, one-week trial of Bark.
+If you’re looking for answers to questions like “is Stranger Things appropriate for kids?” and more information, sign up today for a free, one-week trial of Bark.